-Fuel fraud is actually a significant problem for many firms, with research from Shell revealing that almost two-thirds of fleet managers in the UK (65 per cent) view this as a major issue.
-If left unchecked, it could easily end up costing you huge amounts of money, so it’s essential you’re able to spot this and take action.
+Fuel fraud is a significant problem for many firms, with research from Shell revealing that almost two-thirds of fleet managers in the UK (65 percent) view this as a major issue.
+If left unchecked, it could easily end up costing you huge amounts of money, so you must be able to spot this and take action.

 Improving your day-to-day workload

 A good telematics system also means much less time spent on paperwork.
 With detailed reporting on everything from fuel efficiency and mileage to emissions, it automates and streamlines what would otherwise be tedious manual tasks.
 This also ensures accuracy and leaves you free to spend your time on more worthwhile, value-adding activities.